team-monite/api-style-guide/Guidelines.md

 This way we can ensure that our API behavior is predictable and consistent for API clients.

-### SHOULD use only the limited set of HTTP status codes
+### SHOULD use the limited set of HTTP status codes

 To minimize the amount of HTTP status codes that our clients need to process, we should stick to a limited subset of codes that make sense to use for our API.